-Experimental results with loss and accuracy as classification performance metrics can be seen in table 4.
-As with previous multiclass MNIST and FMNIST experimental results, the filter size of 3x3 produces the highest performance overall.
-When viewing the graph of training set loss, displayed in the top half of figure 7, the loss values for 4x4 and 5x5 filter size experiments are very similar, and appear to plateau at the same epoch.
-However, the loss curve for the 3x3 filter experiment
+Experimental results with loss and accuracy as classification performance metrics can be seen in Table IV.
+As with previous multiclass MNIST and FMNIST experimental results, the filter size of $3 \times 3$ produces the highest performance overall.
+When viewing the graph of training set loss, displayed in the top half of Fig. 7, the loss values for $4 \times 4$ and $5 \times 5$ filter size experiments are very similar, and appear to plateau at the same epoch.
+However, the loss curve for the $3 \times 3$ filter experiment does not appear to plateau in this experiment over the number of optimization epochs conducted.